libreddit/libreddit/README.md

 **Logging:** In production (when running the binary, hosting with docker, or using the official instances), Libreddit logs nothing.
 When debugging (running from source without `--release`), Libreddit logs post IDs fetched to aid troubleshooting but nothing else.

 **DNS:** Both official domains (`libredd.it` and `libreddit.spike.codes`) use Cloudflare as the DNS resolver.
-Though, the sites are not proxied through Cloudflare meaning Cloudflare should not have access to user traffic.
+Though, the sites are not proxied through Cloudflare meaning Cloudflare doesn't have access to user traffic.

 **Cookies:** Libreddit uses no cookies currently but eventually, I plan to add a configuration page where users can store an optional cookie to save their preferred theme, default sorting algorithm, or default layout.

-**Hosting:** The official instances (`libredd.it` and `libreddit.spike.codes`) are hosted on [Repl.it](https://repl.it/) which likely monitors some aspect of usage for preventing abuse.
+**Hosting:** The official instances (`libredd.it` and `libreddit.spike.codes`) are hosted on [Repl.it](https://repl.it/) which monitors usage to prevent abuse.
 I can understand if this invalidates certain users' threat models and therefore, selfhosting and browsing through Tor are welcomed.

 ## Installation